-The below figure shows number of cases registered at the AC from January 2016 to December 2018.
+The figure below shows the number of cases registered at the AC from January 2016 through December 2018.

-Figure 1 indicates a remarkable change in trend of collective labour dispute case registered at AC for the period of 2016 to 2018.
-Since the AC’s inception in 2003, the number of cases registered monthly stood at 20 on an average.
+Figure 1 indicates a remarkable change in the trend of collective labour dispute cases registered at the AC for the period of 2016 to 2018.
+[Since the AC’s inception in 2003, the number of cases registered monthly stood at 20 on an average.
 The inclusion of this sentence is confusing since your graph starts in 2016, the first 8 months of which showed an average of almost 27 cases per month.
 If you want to include information about the average since inception, you should have a graph showing the numbers from 2003, which would also show a pretty steady increase until the Trade Union Law came in (I think).]
-The number plummeted sharply to about five cases per month after the Trade Union Law was fully effective in September 2016.
-This trend continues to be low until the end of 2018 when there was a jump to 13 cases in December 2018.
+The number plummeted sharply to about five cases per month after the Trade Union Law became fully effective in September 2016.
+This decrease continued until the end of 2018 when there was a jump to 13 cases in December.

 Two Ways in Resolving Disputes

-The ACF continues monitoring the development of registered cases and industrial relations (IR) in general as well as cases registered with the AC in order to seek appropriate solutions to encountering challenges by playing close cooperation with the Ministry of Labour and Vocational Training (MoLVT) and other key stakeholders.
+The ACF continues monitoring the development of industrial relations (IR) in general as well as cases registered with the AC in order to seek appropriate solutions to encountered challenges.
+This was done in part through close cooperation with the Ministry of Labour and Vocational Training (MoLVT) and other key stakeholders.

-At the AC, the disputes are settled through conciliation and arbitration.
-Conciliation addresses about 25% of registered cases and the rest by issuance arbitral awards.
-The conciliation was done on the set hearing date that was scheduled within a week after the arbitral panel formed.
-The resolution through arbitral award after the hearing requires significate time for comprehensive research, law analysis, and award writing.
-Therefore, it concludes that average time in settle dispute at the AC is 22 days in 2018 while it was 17 days in 2017.
+Disputes are settled at the AC through conciliation and arbitration.
+Conciliation addresses about 25% of registered cases; the rest are resolved by arbitral awards.
+Conciliation is conducted on the set hearing date that had been scheduled within a week after the arbitral panel was formed.
+Resolution through an arbitration award after a hearing requires significant time for comprehensive research, law analysis, and award writing.
+As a result, the average time to settle a dispute at the AC was 22 days in 2018.

 Figure 2.
 Rate of Resolution of Registered Case in 2018

-The AC has a role in solving only collective labor disputes specified in the non-conciliation report, which is referred by a conciliator designated by the MoLVT (Article 312 of the Labour Law, 1997).
-There were many issues settled at the Arbitration Council, the top twelve are shown in the table below
+The AC has a role in resolving only those collective labor disputes specified in a non-conciliation report issued by a conciliator designated by the MoLVT (Article 312 of the Labour Law, 1997).
+Of the many different issues settled at the Arbitration Council, the top twelve are shown in the table below

 Figure 3.
 Top Twelve Issues Brought to AC in 2018